SimFin/simfin/README.md

 detailed examples of how to use the simfin API and data.

+## Datasets

+See the list of available [datasets](https://simfin.com/data/bulk) with details about their contents, and instructions on how to download and use them.

 ## Installation

 The best way to install simfin and use it in your own project, is to